compilerla/compiler.la/_posts/2024-03-22-Civic-Tech-Career-Resources.md

 [Water UX](http://www.waterux.com/): Los Angeles-based and as you might have guessed from the name a consultancy that uses “design and technology to change what is possible for water innovation.”

-[Truss](https://truss.works/): Headquartered in San Francisco this team has probably built services you’ve used!
+[Truss](https://truss.works/): Headquartered in San Francisco; this team has probably built services you’ve used!

 [The So Company](https://www.thesocompany.com/): Los Angeles-based, veteran-owned, with expertise in websites and content.